 Sanctions and export control overview and overlap

 Export controls, on the other hand, generally reflect foreign policy not via an outward-facing targeting of specific individuals, entities or jurisdictions, but rather via an inward-facing defensive motive to identify and limit the export of particularly critical goods and technologies.
 That being said, export controls can have many of the same characteristics as sanctions, have always had a level of interplay with sanctions, and have become increasingly intertwined with sanctions in recent years.
-A prime example is the United States’ imposition of various sanctions against Russia in the wake of the annexation of the Crimea Region of Ukraine.
-A key component of these sanctions is a complex set of restrictions relating to the export of certain US-origin goods and technologies to companies operating in certain segments of the Russian economy and in support of certain kinds of projects.
-A related de facto embargo of the Crimea Region rests largely on a prohibition on the export of US-origin goods and technologies to the region (in addition to accompanying sanctions prohibitions on the export, re-export, sale or supply of any goods, services, or technology from the United States or by US persons to the region).
+A prime example is the United States’ imposition of various sanctions against Russia in the wake of the annexation of the Crimea Region of Ukraine in 2014, and its more recent 2022 invasion of Ukraine.
+A key component of these sanctions is a complex set of restrictions relating to the export of most US-origin goods and technologies to Russia.
+Prior to the 2022 invasion, a more targeted set of export restrictions had targeted the export of some goods and technologies to companies operating in certain segments of the Russian economy and in support of certain kinds of projects.
+Related de facto embargoes of the Crimea and so-called ‘Donetsk People’s Republic’ and ‘Luhansk People’s Republic’ regions of Ukraine rest largely on a prohibition on the export of US-origin goods and technologies to the regions (in addition to accompanying sanctions prohibitions on the export, re-export, sale or supply of any goods, services or technology from the United States or by US persons to the regions).

 Although the leading sanctions and export control regimes (i.e., those of the US, UK, EU and UN) often differ in the specific targets of their sanctions and export controls, they all tend to have significant overlap in the types of conduct for which they impose sanctions and the types of technologies over which they impose export controls.
 From a sanctions perspective, terrorist activity, destabilising military or political activity, drug trafficking and human rights abuses predominate.
 Whether a particular individual, entity or regime will be targeted by a particular sanctions enforcer tends to turn on complicated questions of internal politics, geopolitics and geography.
 From an export perspective, the rule is typically that military technology is subject to the most stringent restrictions (e.g., in the United States, most military technology must be licensed for export by the State Department’s Directorate of Defense Trade Controls under the International Traffic in Arms Regulations, with limited exceptions), and everything else is typically subject to little restrictions on export unless it falls into a particularly sensitive category (e.g., nuclear, biological or chemical processing technology).
 Whether a particular technology will be subject to export controls turns on a balancing of the sensitivity of the technology (particularly if it can be used in problematic ways), a protectionist desire to limit distribution of the technology, and a counterbalancing desire to avoid limiting innovation by artificially restricting access to markets and talents by being overly protectionist.